THE STORY OF CABEL T-B RECORDING

 faster with the second side being introduced by the now infamous "Freddy

 Cougar".
-The violence and hard-core perversion ensues as Freddy and
+Violence and hard-core perversion ensues as Freddy and Jobe

-Jobe take on "Cunt", "Jane Fondle", and "P.T." in their latest adventures.
+take on "Cunt", "Jane Fondle", and "P.T." in their latest adventures (with

-(with some more torturing of "The Ferry" and "Melancon") This is
+some more torturing of "The Ferry" and "Melancon").
+This is followed

-followed by the most outrageous "Warm-up drill" I've ever heard.
+by the most outrageous "Warm-up drill" I've ever heard up to this point!

 With barely any time to catch your breath after hearing "Star Truck the